Dressing Room Values

 That was precisely the feeling that Rafa Benitez had when he took over as manager of Valencia CF in 2001.
 On arriving, he immediately felt something was not right.
 For one thing, many fans and even the media were concerned that Valencia had chosen Benitez, at the time was a relatively young and inexperienced manager whose only experience was managing Second Division teams.
 He had no experience in La Liga's top tier.
 The eyes were on him.
 La Liga was still dominated by Barcelona and Real Madrid, which by itself presented a massive challenge for the young manager.
 He did of course have some good players on his squad when he arrived, including Canizares, who was considered perhaps the best goal keeper in the world at the time.
 Obviously, though, the squad would need reinforcements.
 So much to do.
 Still, there was the nagging sense that something else was not right.
 Tactics?
 Strategy?
 Playing style?
 Benitez's intuition told him it was something else.
 Maybe they were not hungry enough.
 Was it complacency?
 A lack of camaraderie or chemistry?
 Maybe the players were too self-absorbed?
 He knew what he wanted to accomplish at Valencia, and it would require a hungry, humble team of players that would fight for each other to the very last second.

 So, what should the young manager focus on first?
 The dressing room!
-Not, the team, the room.
+Not the team, but the room.
 The physical dressing room itself!
 To make the players understand the values and behaviors he felt would lead to success, Benitez took the radical step of ordering the dressing room stripped of all luxuries.
 Gone were the jacuzzi and full-length mirrors.
 No more idle lounging in warm water, focusing on image, hair or post-training fashion.
 He did not want the players preoccupied with themselves by constantly looking at themselves in the mirror.
 From now on, the focus would not be on self, but on TEAM.
 By removing the props that foster individualized behaviors, he brought a renewed focus on the hunger that a team of players must have in order to achieve something truly remarkable.
 He wanted them to focus on each other so they could fight together and achieve common goals.

 The new spartan dressing room had another beneficial effect as well.
 The players began behaving more humbly, more down-to-earth and better identified with the rabid, working-class Valencianista fan base.
 Suddenly, the players were not just football stars, but true local heroes representing their fans in a truly authentic way.
 Benitez’s approach paid off handsomely.
 Valencia’s players grew in reputation and appeared to fans and the media as a stronger team than even FC Barcelona and Real Madrid, who at the time had more famous and higher-paid players, owing of course to their larger budgets.
 The values of the club and the players more closely matched the values of its fans and the city of Valencia itself.
 This was a remarkable achievement all by itself.